-Launch the Apple App Store or Google Play store and search "TP-Link Tether" or simply scan the QR code to download and install the app.
+1. Launch the Apple App Store or Google Play store and search "TP-Link Tether" or simply scan the QR code to download and install the app.

-2. Launch the Tether app.
+2. Launch the Tether app and log in with your TP-Link ID.

-- 3. Log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 4.
-Tap the + button on the upright corner and then select Gaming Router and follow the steps to set up the internet connection.
+Note: If you don't have a TP-Link ID, create one first.

-5. Follow app instructions to configure your router and enjoy the internet!
+- 3. Tap the + button and select Router > Wireless Router.
+Follow the steps to complete the setup and connect to the internet. - 4.
+Connect your devices to the newly configured wireless networks of the router and enjoy the internet!